0hmX/Eui/src/generate_video_prompt.md

 make a yt-short on the topic {}

-- each and every 5 words should have an animation
 - must have a serious tone and occusanly have a joke in the script
 - the ouput must be a json
 - optimized the speech for ai tools like clipchamp